5200-ANotification of Rights Under FERPA for Elementary and Secondary Institutions

 The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g, et seq., affords parents and eligible students (i.e., students over 18, emancipated minors, and those attending post-secondary educational institutions) certain rights with respect to the student’s education records.
 They are:

 (1) The right to inspect and review the student’s education records within forty-five (45) calendar days of the day the District receives a request for access.

-Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
-The principal will make arrangements for access and notify the parents or eligible student of the time and place where the records may be inspected.
+Parents or eligible students should submit to the school principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
+The principal [or appropriate school official] will make arrangements for access and notify the parents or eligible student of the time and place where the records may be inspected.

 (2) The right to request the amendment of the student’s education records that the parents or eligible student believe are inaccurate or misleading, or otherwise violate the student’s privacy rights.

-Parents or eligible students who wish to ask the District to amend a record should write the school principal, clearly identify the part of the record the parents or eligible student want changed, and specify why it should be changed.
+Parents or eligible students who wish to ask the District to amend a record should write the school principal [or appropriate school official], clearly identify the part of the record the parents or eligible student want changed, and specify why it should be changed.